-In light of the foregoing, quarter-to-quarter comparisons of the Company's operating results are not necessarily meaningful and should not be relied upon as indications of likely future performance or annual operating results.
+Considering the foregoing, quarter-to-quarter comparisons of the Company's operating results are not necessarily meaningful and should not be relied upon as indications of likely future performance or annual operating results.
 Reductions in revenue or net income between quarters or the Company's failure to achieve expected quarterly earnings per share could cause the market price of the common shares to decline or have a material adverse effect on its business, financial condition and results of operations.

-Reliance on major customers, operators or other resellers
+Reliance on major customers and resellers

-The Company currently relies on a limited number of major customers, operators and other resellers for a significant portion of its revenues.
-The loss of business from a major customer and an adverse change in the Company's relationship with any operators or other resellers could reduce the Company's sales and harm its business and prospects.
-If the Company is unable to retain and expand its business with key customers, operators and other resellers on favourable terms, or develop new relationships with customers, operators or other resellers, then the business, financial condition and results of operations of the Company could be adversely affected.
+The Company currently relies on a limited number of major customers, and resellers for a significant portion of its revenues.
+The loss of business from a major customer and an adverse change in the Company's relationship with any of its resellers could reduce the Company's sales and harm its business and prospects.
+If the Company is unable to retain and expand its business with key customers and resellers on favourable terms, or develop new relationships with customers and resellers, then the business, financial condition and results of operations of the Company could be adversely affected.